CO Divorce? Make Sure Your Spousal Maintenance Is Equitable

 The Different Types of Spousal Maintenance

 Spousal maintenance can vary in amount and duration.
-It can be provided to one party as a lump sum or as monthly payments.
+It can be provided to one party as a lump sum or monthly payment.
 It can also vary due to any limitations placed on it.

 The different types of spousal maintenance that can be awarded in a divorce are:

 Many couples share income until they separate.
-When that income disappears, it can be problematic for the spouse who is not employed or earning less.
+When that income disappears, it can be problematic for the spouse who is unemployed or earning less.
 Temporary spousal maintenance is meant to help fill the income gap for the lower-earning spouse while the divorce proceeds.

 If one spouse was the manager of the household or did not work outside the home so that they could care for children while the other party worked, rehabilitative spousal maintenance may be awarded.
 This is meant to help them pursue education or training to increase their earning potential.
 In Colorado, this is a common type of maintenance awarded.